JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 Here are some overall career statistics about the data:

-- The average number of total kills per season is: 389
+- The average number of total kills per season overall is: 389
 - The average total damage per season overall is: 180922
-- The average number of total top 5 finishes per season is: 162
+- The average number of total top 5 finishes per season overall is: 162

 # **Visualizations**

 ## **Average Knocks Per Game/ K/D Ratio by season**